ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/08_train_a_production_model.rst

-    *1. ``train_model_from_tar`` and other functions in the ``model_retrain`` module can be used to update a previously trained model when there is a new |ampl| release that is not compatible with previous versions.
+    *1. ``train_model_from_tar`` and other functions in the ``model_retrain`` module can be used to update a previously trained model when there is a new AMPL release that is not compatible with previous versions.
 This is not covered in this tutorial.*